doctor-phil/personal-website/content/workingpapers/sfcn/index.md

 ---
-title: 'Resource sharing on endogenous networks'
+title: 'Strategic formation of collaborative networks'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here